lemonmade/react-stylish/README.md

 }
 ```

-Advanced details on the usage of Stylish are available in the [docs][docs].

 ### React Native

 Stylish is fully compatible with React Native.
 In fact, the `create` API is almost entirely compatible with React Native's `StyleSheet.create`.
 Stylish will automatically pass your rules to `StyleSheet.create` to prevent sending a new style object every time and, just like `StyleSheet.create`, the object returned from creating a Stylish stylesheet has the "base" rules as keys (for example, the above example would have `styles.container` and `styles.heading` with just the basic rules included).